colbyga/hazen_metagenome_publication/README.md

 1) Two tree files (bacteria and archaea) for the reconstructed and GTDB genomes
      - can request alignment files if needed, see methods for details on alignment
 2) Full taxonomy tree files for both bacteria and archaea  (PDF files)
-3) Any scripts that were used throughout the data analysis, ordered by number when necessary
+3) Any scripts that were used throughout the data analysis
+     - ordered by number when necessary

 BioRxiv link for preprint edition https://www.biorxiv.org/content/10.1101/705178v1